 - After scrubbing-rinse and go!
 With an oil based scrub, you don’t typically need another moisturizer afterwards.

-- I recommend you use this scrub once a week.
-Twice at most.
-Be gentle especially if you’re using it on your face.
+For best results I recommend you use this scrub 1-3 times a week.
+Be gentle especially if you’re using it as a face scrub.

 If you’re looking for a cellulite solution, how about upping your DIY scrub game and trying out my Coffee Scrub recipe and then check out my DIY Anti Cellulite Body Oil!
 Both are simple yet effective DIYs!